 - Distribution of common repositories.

-- Record changes and have an option to roll back.
+- Record changes and have the option to roll back.

 - Simple back-up.

-- Control what changes are made to source code.
+- Control what changes are made to the source code.

 How to Organize